mgechev/blog.mgechev.com/_drafts/tree-shaking-angular2-application-rollup-javascript.md

 open http://localhost:5556
 ```

+### Size Analysis

-Now lets see what is the bundle size:
+Now lets see what the bundle size is:

 ```
 $ ls -lah bundle.js
 -rw-r--r--  1 mgechev  staff   1.6M Jun 26 12:01 bundle.js
 ```

-Wow...so we reached the disastrous point we described above.
-The bundle contains a bunch of useless content:
+Wow...so we reached the disastrous point we described above!
+However, the bundle contains a bunch of useless content such as:

 - Unused functions, variables...
 - A lot of whitespace.